rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 We must ensure the following items are available before setting user-defined routing:

-* Egress to the internet is possible to pull container images, unless using an internal registry mirror (this case is for disconnected installations).
+* Egress to the internet is available to pull container images, unless using an internal registry mirror (this case is for disconnected installations).
 * The cluster can access Azure APIs.
-* Various allowlist endpoints are configured (to allow reach from the Azure endpoint ).
+* Various allowlist endpoints are configured (to allow access from the Azure endpoint).

 So, in a nutshell we will have 4 modes to deploy our private cluster of OpenShift in Azure: